REBOTTLED GENUINE TOM FORD FOUGERE D'ARGENT

 REBOTTLED BY INDEPENDENT BOTTLER, FRAGRANCE SAMPLES UK, FROM THE GENUINE PRODUCT, WHOLLY INDEPENDENT OF TOM FORD

-PRODUCT SUPPLIED IN BESPOKE BOTTLES AS DEPICTED IN IMAGE GALLERY
+PRODUCT SUPPLIED IN PLASTIC SPRAY BOTTLES AS DEPICTED IN IMAGE GALLERY

 Fougère d’Argent is a bold reimagining of the classic fougère, a structure that traditionally revolves around lavender, oakmoss, and coumarin.
 With oakmoss no longer available, Tom Ford has re-worked the model in a provocative manner, substituting moss with Akigalawood, a Givaudan captive derived from patchouli that has a wonderfully spicy, woodsy bitterness.
 What emerges from Ford’s confident handling is a scent that smells truly masculine – earthy, herbaceous, and rich, with a radiantly spiced muskiness that billows around its wearer.